xdanep/vector/README.md

 You can also use this code to learn about the algorithm that i used.

 Vector is now a full video game, you can see how it is in the screenshots below.
+You must reach the highest score possible by running away from your enemies.

 The project have this features:
 - A simple main menu